-The words and music for this Christmas classic were written by James S. Pierpont, a popular American composer in 1857, with the title of "One Horse Open Sleigh."
+The words and music for this Christmas classic were written by James Lord Pierpont, a popular American composer, in 1857 with the title of "One Horse Open Sleigh."

 Pierpont was a member of a staunch Unitarian Church family, and his father was a minister.
 It was originally written for a local Sunday school entertainment on Thanksgiving Day in Savannah, Georgia.
 Its catchy tune was soon taken up by Christmas revelers.